Core Concepts

 Section titled “Key Insight”JSON-RPC on Data Plane = ~30 MB/s Binary Protocol on Data Plane = ~2.5 GB/s

-This 80x performance difference is why v2.0 introduces a binary wire format.
+This 80x difference is why Procwire uses a binary wire format on the data plane.

-Section titled “New in v2.0”- Binary wire format with 11-byte header
+Section titled “Highlights”- Binary wire format with 11-byte header

 - Zero JSON serialization for user data